 THE 1940-1943: WAR ARRIVES IN SKLITHRO-ZELENICH

 The years 1940 to 1943 transformed Sklithro-Zelenich from a quiet agricultural community into a village living under conditions of fear, hunger, violence, and moral testing.
-This chapter covers the Italian invasion of Greece, the brutal conditions on the Albanian front, the story of the five deserters, the German invasion, the first killings, raids from neighbouring villages, the arming of Sklithro-Zelenich, and the dramatic saving of the fifty Madjiri (Asia Minor refugees – known as Prosfigi in Greek).
 These years created the foundations of the village’s defensive stance and its refusal to surrender to any faction.

-During the Axis occupation of Greece (1941–1944), the Macedonian-speaking population found itself trapped between foreign occupiers (German & Bulgarian), competing Greek resistance groups, and nationalist agendas that sought either to assimilate, expel, or them as pawns.
+During the Axis occupation of Greece (1941–1944), the Macedonian-speaking population found itself trapped between foreign occupiers, competing Greek resistance groups, and nationalist agendas that sought either to assimilate, expel, or use them as pawns.
 The region was carved up: eastern and central Macedonia were annexed by Bulgaria, while western Macedonia (Florina, Kastoria, Edessa) and Epirus fell under German and Italian control.

 In the Bulgarian-occupied zones, a harsh campaign of Bulgarization was undertaken.
 Schools, churches, and administration were switched into Bulgarian, and locals were pressured to declare themselves Bulgarians.
 At first, some welcomed the Bulgarians as liberators from Greek repression, but enthusiasm collapsed as forced conscription, requisitioning, and brutality set in.
 Entire villages were punished for showing pro-Greek sympathies, and thousands fled or were deported across the border.